 If you are the parent, guardian or carer of someone who is studying with us, we understand that you want your family member to feel able to achieve their best.
 Coming to university can be a big adjustment, both for them and for you.

-What support is available to my friend or family member?
+Support available to your friend or family member

 If they have not already done so, it might be helpful to encourage your friend or family member to: